markz114/Drumroll-Bot/README.md

 Final Project for ECE 3140 - Embedded Systems - at Cornell University.

+Created By: Claire Chen and Yuqi (Mark) Zhao

 See Final Documentation for full details regarding project.